spl0k/supysonic/README.md

 The watcher is `supysonic-watcher`, it is a non-exiting process.
 If you want to keep it running in background, either use the old `nohup` or `screen` methods, or start it as a simple _systemd_ unit (unit file not included).

-It needs some additional dependencies which can be installed with the following
-command:

-    $ pip install -e .[watcher]

 ## Upgrading